 - Learn about the evidence gaps needed to inform policy and program effort on child labour and forced labour;

-- Check out the Global Research Agenda to take policy actions.
+- Check out the Research Agendas to take policy actions.

 Stay tuned, more tools are coming.

 Write us at firstname.lastname@example.org if you have any questions!